huggingface/blog/time-series-transformers.md

 We specify a couple of additional parameters to the model:
 - `prediction_length` (in our case, `24` months): this is the horizon that the decoder of the Transformer will learn to predict for;
-- `context_length`: the model will set the `context_length` (input of the encoder) equal to this, if no `context_length` is specified;
+- `context_length`: the model will set the `context_length` (input of the encoder) equal to the `prediction_length`, if no `context_length` is specified;
-- `lags` for a given frequency: these specify how much we "look back", to be added as additional features. e.g. for a `Daily` frequency we might consider a look back of `[1, 2, 7, 30, ...]` or in other words look back 1, 2, ... days) while for `Minute` data we might consider `[1, 30, 60, 60*24, ...]` etc.;
+- `lags` for a given frequency: these specify how much we "look back", to be added as additional features. e.g. for a `Daily` frequency we might consider a look back of `[1, 2, 7, 30, ...]` or in other words look back 1, 2, ... days while for `Minute` data we might consider `[1, 30, 60, 60*24, ...]` etc.;
-- the number of time features: in our case, this will be `2` as we'll add `MonthOfYear` as well as an `Age` feature;
+- the number of time features: in our case, this will be `2` as we'll add `MonthOfYear` and `Age` features;
 - the number of static categorical features: in our case, this will be just `1` as we'll add a single "time series ID" feature;
-- the cardinality: the number of values of each categorical feature, as a list which for our case will be `[366]` as we have 366 different time series
+- the cardinality: the number of values of each static categorical feature, as a list which for our case will be `[366]` as we have 366 different time series
-- the embedding dimension: the embedding dimension for each categorical feature, as a list, for example `[2]` meaning the model will learn an embedding vector of size `2` for each of the `366` time series (regions).
+- the embedding dimension: the embedding dimension for each static categorical feature, as a list, for example `[3]` meaning the model will learn an embedding vector of size `3` for each of the `366` time series (regions).

 Let's use the default lags provided by GluonTS for the given frequency ("monthly"):